kmshelley/Infastructure_Capstone/README.md

 Katrina Adams, Katherine Shelley, Kasane Utsumi

-## Section 1: Background [Adams]
+## Section 1: Background

 ### Problem Definition and Context
-All traffic accidents are avoidable; which means no traffic fatality is acceptable.
+According to the Centers for Disease Control 2014 Final Report, traffic fatalities are the leading cause of death for persons unser age 35 and the third leading cause of unintentional death amongst those under age 55.
+Regardless of prevalence, we believe that all traffic accidents are avoidable; which means no traffic fatality is acceptable.

-* Vision Zero is a traffic collision reduction program launched in Sweden in 1997 (1).
-* Several US cities have since launched their own Vision Zero projects with the goal of eliminating traffic fatalities and major injuries.
-* Vision Zero projects focus on long-term strategies for reducing traffic fatalities.
-* Our tool fills a tactical gap, providing near-real-time prediction of traffic collisions.
-* We have focused our end-user to public policy makers and the scope of our tool to a tactical decision support system to support Vision Zero initiatives.
-* Final Product: SafeRoad
-* SafeRoad is a Big Data system for large-scale collision data mining and prediction.
-* SafeRoad will allow public leaders to respond tactically with a near-real-time predictive model that shows where accidents are more likely to occur.
+There are several programs accross major US cities aimed at using data-based decisions to design safer streets and educate the public to reduce traffic injuries and fatalities.
+With our product, however, we look to fill a tactical gap, providing near-real-time prediction of traffic collisions that will show public leaders and traffic safety specialists when and where serious collisions are more likely to occur.
-* Our model will identify what road and other conditions are important causal factors for fatal and serious injury collisions to develop long-term, city-specific strategies to meet the goal of zero traffic fatalities.
+Our tool, SafeRoad, is a Big Data system for large-scale collision data mining and prediction.
+Our tool will identify what road and other conditions are important causal factors for fatal and serious injury collisions to develop long-term, city-specific strategies to meet the goal of zero traffic fatalities.

 ## Section 2: Data Sources

 ### Open Data
 SafeRoad is built entirely on open and freely available data sets.
 In order to model the complexity of automobile collisions in a large metropolitan city street system, several datasets are collected and used as input to the SafeRoad model.

 We identify collisions using historical automobile collision data retrieved from the New York City [Vision Zero](http://www.visionzeroinitiative.com/) project.
 The collisions data set contains geocoded records for all automobile collisions reported to the New York Police Department dating back to July, 2012.
 Additional data are collected to enhance the accuracy of the model, such as weather retrieved from the [National Oceanic and Atmospheric Administration (NOAA)](http://www.noaa.gov/), and other city and state-specific data sets made available through the [New York State](https://data.ny.gov/) and [New York City](https://nycopendata.socrata.com/) open data initiatives.
 Below is a list of the data sources used in the SafeRoad model and user interface: